Want to know what I discovered about the beauty industry when I became a makeup artist?

 (Shameless plug — I’m in love with ALL of her brow products and they perform better than any others I’ve tried on the market… even other “bigger” names out there).

 Ok.
 This is a question I have asked myself so many times.
 Maybe if I had a few thousand more followers, certain people in higher positions might notice me.
 Or maybe I could actually use the swipe up feature on Instagram.
 These things have certainly crossed my mind!
 I just can’t do it.
-How can I honestly coach people on how to wear makeup, grow their businesses, and trust me if everything is built on sand?
+There’s no way I would be able to coach people on how to wear makeup and coach ambitious makeup artists on how to their businesses if my business was built on sand — but it’s hard when you can’t distinguish the businesses that were built on sand and the ones that were built off of experience?

-I’m telling you that in this world we live in, it’s really easy to get lost in the pecking order of what looks like success and what success really looks like.
+In this world we live in it’s easy to get lost and confused with what real success looks like vs. the reality.
 Be careful, my dear friends.
 Be careful what you click on, who you follow, and why.

 As always, I love to hear your thoughts.
 Let me know what you think about the beauty industry.
 Have you run into these things on social media?
 Do you agree, disagree, have something to share?
 It’s okay — we can still be friends.
 Leave your thoughts in the comments!